Landing scenario for the Luna-Glob project

-In a telephone interview with the editor of this web site, Aleksandr Basilevsky, the Head of Laboratory for Comparative Planetology at GEOKhI, said that information from American and Japanese spacecraft had helped in the selection of landing sites for Luna-Resurs.
+In a telephone interview with the editor of this web site, Aleksandr Basilevsky, the Head of Laboratory for Comparative Planetology at GEOKhI, said that information from most recent American and Japanese spacecraft had helped in the selection of landing sites for Luna-Resurs.

 With the main goal of “touching” lunar water ice, Russian scientists used data from the Lunar Exploration Neutron Detector, LEND, developed by the Moscow-based Space Research Institute, IKI, and installed on the US Lunar Reconnaissance Orbiter, LRO.
 Developed by an IKI team, LEND helped detect vast regions on the Moon likely containing sub-surface ice.
 Initially, it was thought that ice deposits concentrated mostly in deep craters around polar regions of the Moon, which have not seen sunlight for eons.
-However, later analysis showed that at least some ice might have been buried in sunlit areas.
-This circumstance was crucial for the Luna-Resurs developers who had to reconcile their ambitious goals with severe technical limitations of the mission.
+However, later analysis showed that at least some ice might have been buried in sunlit areas as well.
+This circumstance was crucial for the Luna-Resurs developers who had to reconcile their ambitious goals with severe technical limitations of landing in polar regions.
 Relying exclusively on solar power and in need of good communications with ground control, the Luna-Resurs spacecraft had to land in view of the Earth and have the Sun above the horizon.
 The Shternberg Astronomy Institute, GAISh, of Moscow State University, worked in parallel with GEOKhI in formulating landing site requirements for lighting and communications conditions.

 Thanks to data from the LEND instrument, Russian scientists identified 14 potential sites, which satisfied both conflicting criteria – being under the Sun and still hiding potential water ice close to the surface.
 However it was only the beginning of another arduous round of elimination of potential landing sites.

 “Out of these 14 sites, nine were simply scary,” Basilevsky said, “because of numerous craters and steep slopes in the areas.”
-Moscow-based NPO Lavochkin, the chief developer of Luna-Resurs gave mission scientists tough requirements for the approach and landing areas which could be used by the spacecraft.
+Moscow-based NPO Lavochkin, the chief developer of Luna-Glob and Luna-Resurs projects, gave mission scientists tough requirements for the approach and landing areas which could be used by the spacecraft.
 Essentially, a stretched circle 30 kilometers long and 15 kilometers wide around the touchdown point, had to be free of any difficult terrain for safe approach and landing.
 The spacecraft would use a special Doppler radar with three beams which would continually scan the surface to provide altitude information for the flight control system.
 During the descent to the lunar surface, onboard computers would command the spacecraft’s main engine to burn at high thrust until it reached a hovering point above the landing site at an altitude of around two kilometers.
 From that moment, the main engine would shut down and the lander would start a nearly free fall, interrupted only by pulses of small thrusters counteracting the low gravity of the Moon.
 However deep craters or high mountains could easily confuse the guiding radar beams, causing the precious vehicle to smash into the surface.

 Yet, again, Russian scientists used previous lunar missions to avoid potential topographical dangers.
 Photos from the Japanese Selena orbiter, which entered lunar orbit in 2007, were used to assemble a complex puzzle of the potential landing regions.
-In addition, the data from the LOLA laser altimeter on NASA’s LRO orbiter was used to compile detailed profiles of the terrain over which Luna-Resurs would be approaching its landing site.
+In addition, the data from the LOLA laser altimeter on NASA’s LRO orbiter was used to compile detailed profiles of the terrain over which the lunar lander would be approaching its landing site.

 Chosen sites are very preliminary

 To satisfy stringent landing safety requirements, only two potential sites near the South Pole of the Moon were finally selected out of the five finalists.
-Basilevsky stressed, however, that the current choices were very preliminary and scientists could still find themselves at square one in the selection process.
+Basilevsky stressed, however, that the intial choices were very preliminary and scientists could still find themselves at square one in the selection process.